nuclight/tkxgram/docs/db.md

 refetch_access_lost for not deleted but bans?

 on object splitting, how to find an INT id for reference to? create a way to have SHA256 of object?
+- have we here problem of differentiating test / main cloud? supposedly **yes** - if just by leaf value, what if same ID collision on both test and main?
+- or invent some "relative" addressing of IDs
+- may be make a reference a "date (when was valid) + path" ? or take date range from source object itself?

 variant: at INSERT populate `additional_section` (? a-la DNS ? or `outgoing_edge` ?) with links to object (concrete versions) to return with this, e.g. for `user` together with `message`; as Telegram returns users and chats
 ...but, querying and returning `chats` for every message could be expensive, and caller likely to have it in memory cache already